Triglinae: Etymology

-Triglinae, like the family name, is based on that of Linneaus's genus Trigla, the name of which is a classical name for the red mullet (Mullus barbatus), Artedi thought the red mullet and the gurnards were the same as fishes from both taxa are known to create sounds taken out of the water as well as being red in colour.
+Triglinae, like the family name, is based on that of Linnaeus's genus Trigla, the name of which is a classical name for the red mullet (Mullus barbatus), Artedi thought the red mullet and the gurnards were the same as fishes from both taxa are known to create sounds taken out of the water as well as being red in colour.
 Linnaeus realised they were different and classified Trigla as a gurnard, in contradiction of the ancient usage.
 Their common name, gurnard, was given to them because when caught, they make a croaking noise similar to a frog, which has given them the onomatopoeic name gurnard.

 Genera

 The following four genera are classified within the subfamily Triglinae.